-Impairment losses are recognised immediately in the income statement.
-Impairment losses for cash-generating units are charged pro rata to the assets in the cash-generating unit.
+Impairment losses are recognised immediately in the statement of profit or loss.
+Impairment losses for cashgenerating units are charged pro rata to the assets in the cash-generating unit.
 All assets are subsequently reassessed for indications that an impairment loss previously recognised may no longer exist.
 An impairment charge that has been recognised is reversed if the cash-generating unit's recoverable amount exceeds its carrying amount.